niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Ambika's personal page.md

 5. For example, you can define a listener for a button in a user interface.
 If the button is selected, the listener is notified and performs a certain action.

+Example: Assume there is a blog, users are registered to updates on the blog.
+When a new article is posted in the blog (state change).
+Registered user will be notified.
+Here blog is the subject and user is the observer.

+Take a look at this[Observer Pattern Example](https://github.com/ambikabohra/Design-Pattern-Example).